cs1302uga/cs1302-tutorials/web/http.rst

 ``BodyHandlers.ofInputStream()``  ``Response<InputStream>``  ``InputStream``
 ================================  =========================  ===================

-In the exmample below, we access a copy of *The Adventures of Sherlock Holmes* by Arthur Conan Doyle that is hosted by Project Gutenberg -- when we send the request, we use ``BodyHandlers.ofString()`` to inform the client that we want it to interpret the body of the response (i.e., the response content) as a string.
+In the example below, we access a copy of *The Adventures of Sherlock Holmes* by Arthur Conan Doyle that is hosted by Project Gutenberg -- when we send the request, we use ``BodyHandlers.ofString()`` to inform the client that we want it to interpret the body of the response (i.e., the response content) as a string.